What is Meningitis?

-Meningitis is any inflammation of the meninges, a membrane which surrounds the brain and spinal cord and encloses the cerebral-spinal fluid, which bathes the central nervous system.
+Meningitis is any inflammation of the meninges, a membrane which surrounds the brain and spinal cord and encloses the cerebral-spinal fluid.
 Meningococcal disease is serious and can be fatal, though 90%-95% of the people it infects recover with antibiotic therapy.

 Symptoms include severe headache, fever, rigidly stiff neck (can't touch chin to chest), possibly alterations of the level of consciousness, and sometimes a purplish or reddish rash that doesn't blanch when pressure is applied to skin.
 Fortunately, meningococci aren't nearly as contagious as the common cold or influenza; they are not spread by simply breathing the same air where a person with meningococcal disease has been.
 Meningococci spread among people through the exchange of saliva and other respiratory secretions during activities like coughing, kissing, and children chewing on toys.